 9When Jesus rose early on the first day of the week, he appeared first to Mary Magdalene, out of whom he had driven seven demons.
 10She went and told those who had been with him and who were mourning and weeping.
 11When they heard that Jesus was alive and that she had seen him, they did not believe it.Mark 16:9-11, NIV

-Here we have an interesting paradox with which we're going to end this episode.
+Here we have an interesting paradox with which we are going to end this episode.
 Mary is convinced.
 John believes that Jesus is risen from the dead in an indirect sense, having just seen the grave clothes in the tomb, but the other disciples as yet do not believe that the physical resurrection has taken place.
 That will all change in a very short period of time.
-We'll be following the story of the further resurrection appearances in our next episodes.
+We will be following the story of the further resurrection appearances in our next episodes.

 The following questions have been provided to facilitate discussion or further reflection.
 Please feel free to answer any, or all the questions.
 Each question has been assigned a category to help guide you.